aparmendariz/mcf_docs/docs/source/algorithm_reference/bgates_cbgates.rst

 CBGATEs and BGATEs
 ==================

-Causal balanced group average treatment effects (CBGATEs) and balanced group average treatment effects (BGATEs) have been introduced by Bearth and Lechner (2024).
+Causal balanced group average treatment effects (CBGATEs) and balanced group average treatment effects (BGATEs) have been introduced by `Bearth & Lechner (2024) <https://browse.arxiv.org/abs/2401.08290>`_.

 The CBGATE is comparing the treatment effects for two groups of the heterogeneity variable of interest, while accounting for differences in other covariates, i.e.